Hinrichsta/SP25-CYBR8950/Project Proposal/Technical Plan.md

         5. Draft the initial Report & Seek Feedback
            - Document findings and initial categorizations.
            - Share the report with classmates, and Dr. Hale for feedback on comprehensiveness and clarity.
+        6. Create Research Method - Analysis Steps and Analysis Matrix
+           - Create Analysis Steps - This will help equalize the Analysis Step criteria and make a uniform reearch paper.
+           - Create Analysis Matrix - This will help create a matrix/rurbric to score the devices within the categories.

 - Week 3 - Gather Case Studies on IoT Vulnerabilities
 Objective: Collect and review academic literature, industry reports, and real-world case studies to build a well-supported discussion on IoT security across various device categories.